-In addition, girls’ attendance is around 20% lower than boys’ attendance, due to a lack of education and facilities regarding menstrual health.
+Girls’ attendance is around 20% lower than boys’, due to a lack of education and facilities regarding menstrual health.
 According to the UN, just 30% of girls in Zanzibar have any understanding of menstrual health at the point of puberty.
 This results in many girls staying off school for the week because they are unsure how to manage their menstrual cycle, significantly impacting their long-term education and subsequent opportunities.

 African Adventures and African Adventures Foundation have teamed up to launch an innovative WASH (water and sanitation hygiene) programme called ‘Not Just a WASHroom’.
 The two-year project aims to provide increased and equal opportunities for all girls and boys at the three schools we support by delivering an education programme alongside a comprehensive construction project.